timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 have served as nature's faithful dead hands in our life.
-These intruding memories may be thought of on a linear spectrum, with traumatic (i.e. intensely unpleasant) memories on one end and addictive (i.e. intensely pleasant) memories on the other end.
+These intruding memories may be thought of on a linear spectrum, with traumatic (i.e. intensely unpleasant) memories on one end and appetitive or addictive (i.e. intensely pleasant) memories on the other end.
 Both ends lead to dysfunction, though via differing mechanisms.

 ## Unprocessed memories

-One therapy modality that has proven useful in treating problems related to intrusive thoughts is EMDR.
+One therapy modality that has proven useful in treating problems related to intrusive memories is EMDR.
 EMDR has shown benefits in randomized controlled trials, for both [traumatized](https://connect.springerpub.com/content/sgremdr/13/4/261.abstract) individuals (as with PTSD) and individuals with [addictions](https://connect.springerpub.com/content/sgremdr/2/3/170.abstract).
-Underlying the mechanisms of benefit in both situations is a common understanding that "unprocessed" memories lead to both types of intrusive memories and that accompanying sensations then drive extreme beliefs and behaviors.
+Underlying the mechanisms of benefit in both situations is a common understanding that "unprocessed" memories lead to both types of intrusive memories.
+The sensations accompanying the intrusions then drive extreme emotions, beliefs, and behaviors.
 As [put](https://connect.springerpub.com/content/sgremdr/2/4/315.abstract)
 by Solomon and Shapiro (creator of EMDR),